Generalized Fermat's principle and Snell's law for cone structures and applications: Fermat's principle

-Let us see first that the latter properties imply that $ \gamma $ is a critical point of $ \T $.
+Therefore, to prove (I) it is enough to see that these properties (in terms of $ L_{\mu} $) imply that $ \gamma $ is a critical point of $ \T $.
 Since this is independent of the parametrization of $ \gamma $ (recall Remark~\ref{rem:parametrization}(3)), we can assume, without loss of generality, that $ \gamma|_{[a,\tau]} $ and $ \gamma|_{[\tau,b]} $ are in fact geodesics of $ L_1 $ and $ L_2 $, respectively.
 Then, for any admissible variational vector field $ Z $:

 where we have used \eqref{eq:g_compat} and, in the last step, $ \leftindex^{\mu}{D}_{\gamma}^{\dot{\gamma}} \dot{\gamma} = 0 $ because $ \gamma $ is a geodesic of $ L_{\mu} $.
 Therefore,